Annual HDR Research Symposium, Thursday 31 October 2019

 Through a mixture of plenary talks, hands-on group activities, and self-directed learning, you can participate in this course either face-to-face or through online learning only.
 Either course will help you to plan and conduct your own education research projects.
 A mentoring package can also be purchased to extend your learning.
 Registration and more information available.

-SAVE THE DATES - Showcase of the FMNHS Learning and Teaching Research Grants, Monday 3 June 2019 & Wednesday 27 November 2019
+SAVE THE DATE - Showcase of the FMNHS Learning and Teaching Research Grants, Wednesday 27 November 2019

-MCSHE is hosting the bi-annual showcase of the FMNHS learning and teaching research grants on Monday 3 June 2019 and Wednesday 27 November 2019, 9am to 1230 pm at Monash University Clayton Campus.
+MCSHE is hosting the next bi-annual showcase of the FMNHS learning and teaching research grants on Wednesday 27 November 2019, 9am to 1230 pm at Monash University Clayton Campus.

 The Learning & Teaching Research Grant Scheme (L&T RGS) is a Faculty of Medicine, Nursing and Health Sciences initiative to assist in the development of high quality learning and teaching research activity in the Faculty.